BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_1_Verifying_Your_Lightning_Setup.md

 ## Verify your node

-You should have an output like this indicating your node is ready.
+You should have an output like this indicating your node is ready if blockheight  shows a height value that match with your most recent number getblockcount `bitcoin-cli getblockcount`  command output.

 ```
 $ lightning-cli --network=testnet getinfo
 {